andrewhopper/itmcp/security-hardening-recommendations.md

-# Security Hardening Recommendations for Pandora's Shell
+# Security Hardening Recommendations for itmcp

 ## Overview
-This document outlines security vulnerabilities identified in the Pandora's Shell MCP server and provides recommendations for hardening the application.
-Pandora's Shell allows AI assistants to execute terminal commands on a user's system, which introduces significant security risks.
+This document outlines security vulnerabilities identified in the itmcp server and provides recommendations for hardening the application. itmcp allows AI assistants to execute terminal commands on a user's system, which introduces significant security risks.

 ## Identified Vulnerabilities